Roeiazran/OOP/exercise2/README.md

 The second programm generate a ball at a given coordinates x and y, the ball will travel the screen at velocity dx and dy given.

 to run the programm (from the root folder):
-> javac -cp biuoop-1.4.jar:src src/BouncingBallAnimation.java -d bin \n
+> javac -cp biuoop-1.4.jar:src src/BouncingBallAnimation.java -d bin

 > java -cp biuoop-1.4.jar:bin BouncingBallAnimation x y dx dy

 --------------------